Hawthorn Medical Practice

 As a result of the audit, the following things have been changed in Hawthorn Medical Practice

-• The reception carpet flooring is to be replaced with a new carpet, and the downstairs kitchen area is to be replaced with wipeable flooring to the correct safety standards
+• The reception carpet flooring has been replaced with a new carpet, and the downstairs kitchen area has been replaced with wipeable flooring to the correct safety standards.

-• Hand wash appliances have been audited throughout the surgery with a plan to replace the Treatment Room with the correct recommended standard hand washing sink
+• Hand wash appliances have been audited throughout the surgery and the treatment room sink has now been replaced as per regulations.

-• Patient’s chairs in the reception & waiting room areas are being replaced with new wipeable fixed to the floor seating
+• Patient’s chairs in the reception & waiting room areas have been replaced with new wipeable fixed to the floor seating.

 • Annual Infection Prevention and Control audit